Understanding Your Local Context

 To set the stage for the subsequent steps in this toolkit, fill out answers to the following questions or use them as a discussion guide with colleagues.
-You may not know all of the answers, and some questions may not directly relate to your circumstances.
-That is completely fine!
 The questions are intended to help you better understand your context, fill knowledge gaps, and prepare you to leverage the resources in this toolkit.

 • Evaluating the Readiness for Change